LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Related Work

-Compared to 2D adversarial defense, not many techniques exist for the 3D point cloud adversarial defense.
+Given that data quality is one of the most critical issues before performing any analysis, there are several forms of input data modification methods to remove the adversarial noise.
+The Simple Random Sampling (SRS) \cite{xiang2019generating}, Statistical Outlier Removal (SOR) \cite{zhou2019dup}, saliency map removal \cite{liu2019extending}, and Denoiser and UPsampler NETwork (DUP-Net) \cite{zhou2019dup} are some defense techniques that enhance the model robustness against 3D attacks by applying a preprocessing step before feeding input samples to victim models.
+These defenses focus on add and shift adversarial examples and cannot perform well on drop attacks.
+Hence, recent defenses, such as IF-defense \cite{wu2020if}, try to improve the model robustness on all types of attacks.
+IF-defense \cite{wu2020if} proposed the Implicit Function Defense (IF-Defense) to optimize and restore the input point coordinates by limiting the point perturbation and surface distortion.

-Adversarial training is one of the most powerful defense techniques in the 2D defense techniques \cite{tramer2020adaptive}.
-In standard training the model is trained only on standard point clouds.
+In terms of modified training sets, adversarial training \cite{liu2019extending} is one of the most powerful defense techniques.
+In standard training, the model is trained only on standard point clouds.
 On the other hand, in adversarial training the model is trained with standard data and adversarial examples.
-Authors in \cite{liu2019extending} train models with Shift-l2 attacks and authors in \cite{liang2022pagn} train models with adaptive attacks.
-In that method, \cite{liang2022pagn} add different types of attacks to the model.
-For example, an adaptive attack is designed to cover all types of attack.
-But, the proposed defense tends that models avoid outliers rather than see many outliers by removing high-frequency data information.
-In fact, the proposed defense considers the original and low-pass data while other adversarial training methods consider the original and high-pass data.
-Tables \ref{table:PointNet},\ref{table:PointNet++}, and \ref{table:DGCNN}show that the proposed LPF2 has increased the model accuracy better over \cite{liang2022pagn} and \cite{liu2019extending}.
-Note that the bold numbers indicate the maximum performance in each column (attack).
+Authors in \cite{liu2019extending} trained models with Shift-l2 attacks and authors in \cite{liang2022pagn} train models with adaptive attacks.
+In that method, \cite{liang2022pagn} adds different types of attacks to the model.
+For example, an adaptive attack is designed to cover all types of attacks to improve the model robustness.

-Given that data quality is one of the most critical issues before performing any analysis, there are several forms of data preprocessing to remove the adversarial noise.

-Typical defense techniques consider noise, outlier, or salient point removal.
-These defenses focus on add and shift adversarial examples and cannot perform well on drop attacks.
-Hence, recent defenses, such as IF-defense, try to improve model robustness on all type of attacks.
-Improving the robustness of models is a major challenge that has been studied in a variety of ways.